Word History and Origins

 Pick your word

-Decide which word you want to see in a sentence.
-It could be any word you’re trying to understand or learn how to use.
+Choose your preferred word to see in a sentence.
+It could be any word you’re struggling with or want to know how to use.

 Look it up in a dictionary or online